Placement syntax: Custom allocators

-operator delete(p, arena); // Then call the deallocator function indirectly via operator delete(void*, A&).
+operator delete(p, arena); // Then call the deallocator function indirectly via operator delete(void*, Arena&).

 A common error is to attempt to use a delete expression to delete the object.
 This results in the wrong operator delete function being called.
 Dewhurst recommends two strategies for avoiding this error.
-The first is to ensure that any custom allocators rely upon the Standard C++ library's global, non-placement, operator new, and are thus nothing more than simple wrappers around the C++ library's memory management.
+The first is to ensure that any custom allocators rely upon the standard library's global, non-placement, operator new, and are thus nothing more than simple wrappers around the C++ library's memory management.
 The second is to create new and delete functions for individual classes, and customize memory management via class function members rather than by using the placement syntax.